🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Aging Safely Baths offers two primary paths so families can choose what fits them best:

 • DIY delivery: We ship the walk in tub to your home or contractor.
 You coordinate demolition and installation locally.
+Often saves thousands in labor.

 Professional installation of a walk in tub in an elderly homeowner's bathroom.
 Some families prefer this path so one team is responsible from start to finish.